Home > Shop > Payment Products > Bullet-proof windows

 What EN 1063 certification means for glazing

 EN 1063 is the European standard used to classify the ballistic resistance of security glazing.
-Glazing is classified into BR1 to BR7 (and, separately, SG1 to SG2 for shotgun threats).
-The correct class is selected based on the threat assessment, operational environment and the overall protected counter design.
+Glazing is classified into BR1 to BR7 for handgun and rifle threats and, separately, SG1 to SG2 for shotgun-related threats.

 EN 1063 glazing classes: BR1 to BR7